Compatibility of foodstuffs

 Histamine formation depending on freshness?
 Insects are protein-rich and perishable.
 Thus, the formation of histamine after death could probably be comparable with other animal foods (e.g. meat) depending on freshness.
 Insects are consumed together with their intestines.
 If they are not heated or otherwise preserved immediately after death, intestinal bacteria (as is known from fish) could migrate into the tissue and decompose it.
 If, on the other hand, they are deep-fried immediately after killing, the heat, the reduction in water content and the surrounding fat could perhaps protect them so well from spoilage for a while that they might even have a clear advantage over meat.
 This means that depending on the method of preparation, insects may be sometimes more and sometimes less perishable than mammalian meat.
 In any case, we assume that the (hist)amine content of insects is also highly dependent on freshness.

 Histamine liberators?
 DAO inhibitors?
 We do not know which insect species contain histamine liberators or DAO inhibitors at which developmental stages.
 It is known that hymenopteran stings are very strong mast cell activators.
 There are also numerous insect species that produce very unusual chemicals (up to the highly explosive cocktail of the Brachininae ("bombard beetle"), so that it must be assumed that the different chemical composition also has a different tolerance than that of mammalian meat.
-Occasionally, people may react allergic to insects that are unintentionally present in food (e.g. beetles and spiders harvested accidentally with grapes and whose proteins are still detectable in grape juice and wine).
+Occasionally, people may have an allergic reaction to insects that are unintentionally present in food (e.g. beetles and spiders harvested accidentally with grapes and whose proteins are still detectable in grape juice and wine).
 Historically, insects are much more closely related to molluscs and crustaceans (which often are mast cell activating) than to mammals.
-It must therefore be assumed that insects not only have an (already proven) allergenic potential, but could also be mast cell activating depending on the species.
+It must therefore be assumed that insects not only have an (already proven) allergenic potential, but could also be mast cell activating, depending on the species.

 Grain products, starchy side dishes